ZCYeeee/game-test/README.md

 ## Privacy

 WarmPause processes conversations in real-time and does not store any conversation data.
-All processing happens through the Web Speech API and Deepseek API with your API key.

 ## License